Animal License Overview

 Pet Waste Stations

-Did you know the Town of Legal has installed four Pet Waste Stations along the walking trails that run through town.
+Did you know the Town of Legal has installed Pet Waste Stations along the walking trails that run through town.

 Please be sure to use these when taking your pets for walks.
 Help keep our Community clean!